Why do I feel anxious after achieving a goal?

 “What if I lose this?”

-The system moves from pursuit to protection.
+The system shifts from pursuit → protection.

-And protection mode keeps you alert.
+And protection keeps you on edge.

 Signs You’re Experiencing Post-Success Anxiety

-Instead of asking, “What’s wrong with me?” try asking:
+“What’s wrong with me?”

-What just changed for me?
+What just changed?

-What feels heavier now?
+What feels heavier?

 The Success Regulation Framework™